byu-cs460/byu-cs460/01a-hw-create-vm/README.md

     Then select "Continue" to finish the installation and reboot.

- 7. Within the guest OS, open a terminal, and run the following from the command to install utilities for allowing the host to interact with the guest:

-    ```bash
-    sudo apt install spice-vdagent
-    ```

- 8. Reboot your VM to have the changes take effect.

- 9. Mount the shared directory.

- 10. Within the VM, mount the shared directory by running the following from within a terminal:
+ 7. Within the VM, mount the shared directory by running the following from within a terminal:

     a.
 Create a mount point on the VM:

        ```bash
        sudo mkdir /media/shared
        ```

     b.
 Mount the shared volume as type `9p`:

        ```bash
        sudo mount -t 9p -o trans=virtio,version=9p2000.L share /media/shared/
        ```

     c.
 Change the permissions (from only the VM perspective) on files and directories in the shared directory, so your user (in the VM) can access the files.

+       (Note: You can leave `$USER` as-is because the shell will automatically replace it with your username before the command is run.
+You can see this by running `echo $USER`.)

        ```bash
        sudo chown -R $USER /media/shared/
        ```

-       (Note: You can leave `$USER` as-is because the shell will automatically replace it with your username before the command is run.
-You can see this by running `echo $USER`.)

     d.
 Test your new mount by listing directory contents:

        ```bash
        ls -l /media/shared
        ```

     e.
-Add the following line to `/etc/fstab` such that the shared volume is mounted automatically at boot:
+Use the following command to ensure that the shared volume is mounted automatically at boot:

        ```
+       sudo -e /etc/fstab
+       ```

+       (`sudo -e` safely opens a file that needs root privileges to edit.)

+       Add the following line to the end of the file:

+       ```
        share	/media/shared	9p	trans=virtio,version=9p2000.L,rw,_netdev,nofail	0	0
        ```

+       Then close and save the file.

     f.
 Optionally create a symbolic link to the share mount from your home
        directory:

        ```bash
        ln -s /media/shared/ ~/shared
        ls -l ~/shared
+       ls -l ~/shared/
        ```

+       (Note that the last two commands are slightly different.
+The first shows the symbolic link itself -- and what it points to.
+The second shows the contents of the directory referred to by the symbolic link.)

- 10. Follow steps 15 through 19 from the
+ 8. Follow steps 15 through 19 from the
      [VirtualBox instructions](#virtualbox-7x-for-windows-linux-and-macos-amd64-only).